 It's located at 17985 Pacific Coast Highway, Pacific Palisades and has a cafe with indoor and outdoor seating, a museum store and an amphitheater hosting regular productions of the classics.
 Check opening hours.

 10 best things about the Getty Villa

-1. There's no admission fee to the Getty Villa, but you must pay a parking fee.
+1. There's no admission fee to the Getty Villa, you only pay a parking fee.

 2. The Getty Villa was opened in 1974 by oil billionaire J.P.
 Getty.

-J.P.
-Getty started collecting art in the late 1930's.
-In 1954 he opened up his collection to the public at his Malibu Ranch House.
+Billionaire J.P.
+Getty started collecting art in the late 1930's, and in 1954 opened up his collection to the public at his Malibu Ranch House.
 The collection outgrew the space and the Getty Villa was completed in 1974.
-By this time Getty was living in England.
-He never saw the Getty Villa before his death in 1976 because he had a fear of flying.
+By this time Getty was living in England, and never saw the Getty Villa before his death in 1976 because he had a fear of flying.